cyberbotics/webots_ros2/webots_ros2_epuck/RATS_LIFE.md

 # Rat's Life

-Here we want to benchmark difference between e-puck physical and simulated robot which use ROS2 interface.
+Rat's Life is created to quantify the difference between e-puck physical and simulated in mapping, and navigation.
+This means you can replicate the map at your home with LEGO bricks and perform the experiment yourself.
-The benchmark is highly inspired by a paper [_The Rat’s Life Benchmark: Competing Cognitive Robots_](http://www.vernon.eu/euCognition/NA045-3/PerMIS08_SS1-OMichel.pdf).
+The benchmark is highly inspired by a paper [_The Rat's Life Benchmark: Competing Cognitive Robots_](http://www.vernon.eu/euCognition/NA045-3/PerMIS08_SS1-OMichel.pdf).

 ![Webots Map](./assets/map_webots.png)

 ## Mapping

-To run the simulation execute:
+Mapping is based on a custom node `simple_mapper,` which only relies on the odometry.
+You can launch the mapping with the following command:
 ```bash
 ros2 launch webots_ros2_epuck rats_life_waypoints_launch.py use_sim_time:=true
 ```

 ## Navigation
+Navigation utilizes `navigation2` package and pre-built map.

-To run the simulation execute:
+To run the navigation, use the following command:
 ```bash
 ros2 launch webots_ros2_epuck rats_life_launch.py use_sim_time:=true
 ```